KenEzekiel/Tubes-Alstrukdat-Kelompok-I/README.md

 Cooking BNMO is a Command-Line Interface Game that is made using C, which includes a variety of Abstact Data Types and Structures, such as List, Matrix, Tree, Queue, Stack, etc.

+## Run the program

+Running the program can be done by executing run.bat on windows, or make main in the program directory, which can be done in windows or linux.

 ## Features

 - Inisiasi